mastodon/documentation/Running-Mastodon/Updating-Mastodon-Guide.md

 # Updating Mastodon

-This guide assumes you have the set up seen in the [Production Guide](./Production-guide.md).
+*This guide is for updating a* non-Docker *style Mastodon instance, as outlined in the [Production Guide](./Production-guide.md).
+For instructions on updating a* Docker *style Mastodon instance, see the 'Updating' section in [Docker-Guide.md](./Docker-Guide.md).*

 ## Read the release notes